410 WILLIAMS STREET | LONGMEADOW | MASSACHUSETTS | 01106 | P 413-565-4260

 It is with tremendous enthusiasm and excitement that I write this letter to introduce myself as the new principal of Williams Middle School.
 With my excitement comes the back to school jitters that I am sure so many of you and your children may be experiencing.
 Typically a move to a new school provides a summer of planning, meetings with stakeholders, and time getting to know the staff and community.
 I will do my very best over the next few weeks and months to connect with as many community members as possible.

-We offer the traditional academic subjects of language arts, reading, mathematics, science, and social studies along with an exploratory program, which includes art, music, technology education, health and physical education.
-All classes are heterogeneously grouped with the exception of grade 7 and 8 mathematics.
-A full year of high school french or spanish is taught in grades 7 and 8.
-Our outstanding performing arts program includes men's and women's chorus, mixed choruses for grade 6, orchestra, band, and jazz band.
-Academic, exploratory and performing arts classes take place during a seven-block school day.
+We offer the traditional academic subjects of language arts, reading, mathematics, science, and social studies additionally we offer, STEAM, art, technology education, health, and physical education, snd music.
+Our music program includes men's and women's chorus, mixed choruses for grade 6, orchestra, band, and jazz band.
+Students in Grades 7 and 8 have the opportunity to take Spanish or French.

 ADMINISTRATION & STAFF

 A school council is a representative, school building-based committee composed of the principal, parents, teachers, community members and, at the secondary level, students, required to be established by each school pursuant to Massachusetts General Laws Chapter 71, Section 59C.

 What is the role of the School Council?

 The law outlines four major areas of responsibility for councils.
 School councils are to assist principals in:

 1. Adopting educational goals for the school that are consistent with local educational policies and statewide student performance standards